-Keep in mind that all fertility patients typically go through fertility testing in order to rule out potential roadblocks to pregnancy, and that takes time.
+Keep in mind that all fertility patients typically undergo fertility testing in order to rule out potential roadblocks to pregnancy, and that takes time.
 In order to achieve your fertility goals sooner, factor in time for fertility testing and possible procedures that will need to take place before you can begin fertility treatment.

 Already working with a fertility specialist?
 Reach out and ask any questions you may have about your next steps so you can enter the new year feeling confident and prepared for what’s to come.

-Get to Know Your Insurance Coverage
+#2 Get to Know Your Insurance Coverage

 Going through fertility challenges can be an incredibly isolating experience, but you don’t have to go it alone.
 With one in eight couples experiencing infertility, there are likely more people around you dealing with similar struggles than you might expect.

-Did you know that studies have shown that going through infertility can even bring on the same levels of anxiety and depression as going through cancer.
-Being able to talk through your feelings with a licensed therapist or a trusted friend or family member can help you navigate that stress.
+Did you know that studies have shown that those navigating infertility often experience the same levels of anxiety and depression as patients with cancer?
+More proof that this journey is indeed extremely challenging and emotionally complex.
+Being able to talk with a licensed therapist or a trusted friend or family member can help you navigate that stress.

-Be Proactive About Your Health
+#4 Be Proactive About Your Health

 As anyone who has been on a fertility journey will tell you, there’s a lot of waiting involved.
 Waiting for next steps, waiting for appointments, waiting for procedures and waiting for test results.
 One way to help make all that waiting go by a little faster is by getting proactive about your preconception health.